 The beginnings of researching your Chinese Australian heritage will be similar to that for anyone who sets out to research their family history from any ethnicity or background.
 The general advice from groups like the Society of Australian Genealogists is applicable and useful.
-You may also find state and local libraries to be full of good general resources.
+You may also find State and local libraries to be full of good general resources.
 Local family history societies will be similarly useful.

-- Guide to Chinese Australian Family Research
+- Guide to Chinese Australian Family Research (Chinese Museum, Victoria)

 - Immigration Archives Guide A “how-to” about getting started with Chinese research in the National Archives of Australia records.